shows an AET USB-S-1.84 RF Source comb generator (so called

 I have seen this charger at Costco and Staples.
 It is widely available

 from other outlets as well.
-This charger would work well for field work
+The charger would work well for field work

-where USB devices need to be powered up, such as the comb generator RF
+where USB devices need to be powered, such as the comb generator RF

 source shown above.